thinkful-ei23/cozy-spaces-client/README.md

 https://dashboard.heroku.com/apps/cozy-spaces-client

 ## Tech Stack:
-React for the frontend
+  * React for the frontend
-Redux for state management
+  * Redux for state management
-Node/Express for the backend
+  * Node/Express for the backend
-MongoDB/Mongoose for the database
+  * MongoDB/Mongoose for the database
-JWTs for authentication
+  * JWTs for authentication
-GoogleMap API
+  * GoogleMap API
+  * Heroku for Deployment

 ## This is the frontend for this app.
 The backend can be found here:
 https://github.com/thinkful-ei23/CozySpacesServer